Past NCP Issues

 › Master Plan

-The rural portion of the 2010 Master Plan has been approved by the Planning Board and sent to the County Council.
-After a public hearing on March 15, the Council approved it on May 3, 2010.
+The rural portion of the 2020 Master Plan has been approved by the Planning Board and sent to the County Council.
+After a public hearing, the Council approved it on May 3, 2010.

 DOWNLOAD RURAL PORTION OF MASTER PLAN (PDF) >>